oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Use of SIEM agent | Yes | To support integration between Defender for Cloud Apps and the Agency's existing SIEM solution.
+Use of SIEM agent | Yes | To support integration between Defender for Cloud Apps and the organisation's existing SIEM solution.
-SIEM agent install location | Agency's discretion of supported operating system for Defender for Cloud Apps SIEM agents. | Defender for Cloud Apps supports Windows and Linux operating systems for the SIEM agents.
+SIEM agent install location | Organisation's discretion of supported operating system for Defender for Cloud Apps SIEM agents. | Defender for Cloud Apps supports Windows and Linux operating systems for the SIEM agents.
-Microsoft Security Graph API integration | Not configured | Agency to determine whether requirement exists based on existing SIEM solution.
+Microsoft Security Graph API integration | Not configured | Organisation to determine whether requirement exists based on existing SIEM solution.

 ##### External Data Loss Prevention (DLP)